Driving Across the US/Mexican Border? Here’s Everything You Need to Know in 2023

-I’ve done several posts on this topic in the past but wanted to do another one for all my new followers.
-People are always surprised when I tell them I’ve driven across the border.
+I’ve done several posts on this topic in the past but wanted to do another one!
+People are always surprised when I tell them I’ve driven across the border and driven while visiting Mexico.
 If this is something you’re interested in or plan on doing here’s a few tips to help you plan your trip.

 Buy Mexican Auto Insurance